Home Page

 B1.000 - DEFINING DEGREE STANDARDS

-The University of Montana bestows substantial freedom on departments and schools to define their own degree structures; current information about particular programs may best be obtained by contacting the chair or dean of the program directly.
+The University of Montana bestows substantial freedom on departments and colleges to define their own degree structures; current information about particular programs may best be obtained by contacting the chair or dean of the program directly.
 University regulations, curricula, and fee schedules are subject to change without notice, and students in degree programs are responsible for meeting degree requirements and procedural deadlines.

 B2.000 - GRADES